caffeine-suite/caffeine-script/README.md

 Really, they all come down to trying to figure out how to maximizing my productivity.
 To that end, I've found some common themes:

-- minimize tokens
+- minimize tokens, and especially tokens which require matching
 - maximize use of blocks
-- minimize tokens which need matching
-- minimize refactor effort
 - maximize consistency
-- everything returns a value
+- maximize elegant, clean OO programming
+- maximize elegant, clean functional programming
-- patching Javscript's warts
+- minimize Javscript's warts
-- npm / CommonJs integration
+- streamline npm / CommonJs support
-- If a syntax error has a reasonable, obvious interpretation, maybe it should be supported rather than be a syntax error.
+- syntax errors suggest opportunities

 ### Wiki